elotroalex/elotroalex/bio.md

 #### Panel presentations

+- "On Adding Platforms to Improve Sustainability: The Case for the Minimal Journal."
+Library Publishing Forum 2018.
+Minnesota.
+May 2018
+- "In the Same Boats."
+Migration and Mobility in a Digital Age: Paradoxes of Connectivity and Belonging.
+Columbia University.
+April 2018
+- "Style Revolution: Minimal Exhibitions for Art History."
+ARLIS.
+February 2018.
+- "Nimble Tents for the Humanities."
+Activism in the Humanities panel.
+MLA.
+January 2018.
 - "Minimal Computing: The Stakes for Textual Scholarship."
 Society for Textual Scholarship Annual Convention.
 University of Maryland, June 2017.
 - "In The Same Boats: Towards an Intellectual Cartography of the Black Atlantic."
 History Design Workshop.
 Harvard University, March 2017.
 - "@rikersbot: Local­-Based, Social­-Justice­-Driven Praxis in Digital Humanities," Alexander Gil, Columbia Univ.; Dennis Tenen, Columbia Univ.
 MLA Convention, January 2017.